Albert O. Gee, MD

 We invite you to get to know our primary faculty:

+We strive to provide a comprehensive, hands on surgical experience for each of our fellows.
 Our patients come from a wide and diverse geographical area, predominantly the states of Washington, Montana, Idaho, Wyoming, Oregon and Alaska.
-Their problems range from straightforward traumatic instability to complex revisions of failed shoulder arthroplasty, cuff repairs to tendon transfers and superior capsular reconstructions, elbow arthroscopy, ligament reconstructions to elbow arthroplasty.
-This patient base provides for a broad clinical experience, with approximately 2,000 shoulder and elbow surgeries per year of which 39% are arthroscopic procedures (in both the beach chair and lateral positions), 28% are arthroplasties, 11% are for fractures, and 17% are for a variety of other problems, ranging from management of acromioclavicular and sternoclavicular joint problems to tendon transfers and fusions.
+This patient base provides for a broad clinical experience, with approximately 2,000 shoulder and elbow surgeries per year of which 39% are arthroscopic procedures (in both the beach chair and lateral positions), 28% are arthroplasties, 11% are for fractures, and 17% are for a variety of other shoulder and elbow problems.
+Our Fellows are involved in a large volume of primary shoulder arthroplasty and arthroscopic surgeries, yet by the end of the year are very adept and accustomed to handling the most complex of revision cases.
 Our Fellows learn not only how to perform the most effective, evidence-based surgical procedures, but also how to think about and manage each individual patient.
 Our weekly experience includes clinic, pre-op conference, the operating room, post-op conference, and research.
 Cadaver and dry laboratories are held to allow the Fellows to practice arthroscopic and open reconstructive procedures in a quality laboratory setting.

 Our fellows have faculty appointments as acting instructors at the University of Washington Medical Center.
 The one-year in-depth clinical experience is initially closely supervised, but progresses to increasingly independent decision-making and resident teaching.
 The fellows are expected to participate actively in the teaching of medical students and residents, as well as in continuing medical education opportunities.
 The weekly experience includes clinic, the operating room, and research.
 Fellows participate in several cadaver arthroscopy labs throughout the year as well as journal club, resident anatomy lab, lectures, and other scholarly activities.
 Fellows are expected to complete and publish several laboratory and/or clinical research projects during the year.